Aniracetam

 Downside Rationale

-Aniracetam downside is driven by human evidence is older and mostly disease-oriented, while current supplement supply quality is uneven.
+Aniracetam downside is driven by an evidence base that is older and mostly disease-oriented, paired with uneven current supplement supply quality.
 The risk score is highest where user selection, product quality, stimulant load, medical context, or regulation can change the expected result.

-Safety (2.4/5.0): Aniracetam safety concerns are manageable for some users and unacceptable for others depending on dose, diagnosis, medication use, and source quality.
+Safety (1.6/5.0): Aniracetam's intrinsic safety profile is benign in the documented literature, with no serious toxicity signal at typical doses; the practical concerns are dose, diagnosis, medication use, and source quality rather than demonstrated harm.
 Nakamura et al. 2001 is the main safety anchor for this dimension.

-Side Effects (2.5/5.0): Aniracetam side effects matter because the likely use cases often depend on subjective feel, stimulation, digestion, sleep, or skin response.
+Side Effects (1.6/5.0): Aniracetam side effects are generally mild and reversible, things like headache, mild GI upset, jitteriness, or sleep disruption, and they matter mostly because the likely use cases depend on subjective feel.
 Gouliaev and Senning 1994 helps frame expected benefits against tolerability.

 Interaction Risk (2.0/5.0): Aniracetam interaction risk rises when users combine it with stimulants, sedatives, anticoagulants, liver-active agents, training stress, or disease-specific treatment.
 The report keeps this dimension separate from general safety.